alexnelsone/centralizedlogging.io/02-Setup-Control-Tower.md

+Now that we have the initial accounts setup, we can go ahead and start to configure Control Tower.

 ### Create KMS Key
 We want to `encrypt all the things.`  Control Tower allows for you to setup encryption for AWS CloudTrail and AWS Config and we want to do this.
 Create a KMS key with the policy below.
 Replace `ACCOUNT_ID` with the account id of your account.